votanlean/votanlean/README.md

 - **Backend Development**: Node.js, NestJS, AWS Lambda
 - **DevOps & Cloud Technologies**: AWS, Docker, Nginx

-## 🌱 Recent Projects

-- **Open AI for Vietnamese**: Develop a Open AI proxy so that Vietnamese people can use OpenAI API without the struggles such as register account and payment

 ## 📫 How to Reach Me
 - Website: votanlean.com
 - Email: votanlean@gmail.com